hknutsen/utils/sysadmin/README.md

     ./configure_system.sh
     ```

-1. Open the `Backups` application and restore your home directory from the backup at `/mnt/Backup/duplicity`.
+1. Open the `Backups` application and restore your home directory from your backup at `/mnt/Backup`.
 1. Restart your computer to apply the user settings that were restored from the backup.